 THIS IS TO CERTIFY that the NexPath NTS Server hardware ("NTS Server") is hereby warranted to be free of all defects in material and workmanship for one (1) year from the date of initial purchase from an authorized dealer, but not withstanding this, no longer than 18 months after the date of original manufacture.
 This Warranty does not apply to a defect caused by negligence, misuse, accidents, acts of God, or to any use not in accordance with the instructions and specifications published by NexPath Corporation ("NexPath").
 Use of the NTS Server in emergency or time-critical or medical applications is not appropriate.
+This Warranty only applies to hardware; NTS Server software is covered by separate warranty described in Software License Agreement provided with the system.

 During the period of this Warranty, NexPath will repair or replace at our service center located in Santa Clara, California, any part proving defective in material or workmanship.
-All expenses related to replacing or repairing a defective part under this Warranty will be assumed by NexPath except for the cost of transporting the product to NexPath's service center, which shall be the responsibility of the buyer.
+All expenses related to replacing or repairing a defective part under this Warranty will be assumed by NexPath except for (a) the cost of transporting the product to NexPath's service center, which shall be the responsibility of the buyer; and (b) if the NTS Server is not returned in original packaging, then a charge will be assessed for an approved shipping container.